doableware/djongo/docs/docs/get-started.md

 3. Run `manage.py makemigrations <app_name>` followed by `manage.py migrate` (ONLY the first time to create collections in MongoDB)
 4. YOU ARE SET!
 Have fun!

+## Questions

+Please raise a [support request](/djongo/support/) for questions, suggestions for improvements, issues regarding the usage.
+For bug reporting, you can use the git-hub issue system.

 ## Requirements

 1. Python 3.6 or higher.